khuedoan/freevpn/README.md

 # Edge

-Create an always free WireGuard VPN and HAProxy on Oracle Cloud using Terraform and Ansible
+Create an always free WireGuard VPN and HAProxy on Oracle Cloud using Terraform and Ansible.
+This is useful if you can't port forward because you don't have access to the router admin settings or you have double NAT.

 ## Architecture